How Many Ratings per Item are Necessary for Reliable Significance Testing?: Introduction

 \section{Introduction}

-A critical design problem for assuring end-to-end quality in AI is how much test data is needed to represent the full diversity of the operational domain.
-This is one of the problems that statistical \emph{power analysis (PA)} solves~\cite{bausell2002power}.
-After tests are run, one must determine how reliable the results are, based on the amount of data collected.
-Here, \emph{null hypothesis statistical tests (NHSTs} and \emph{confidence} \emph{intervals (CIs)} are widely used when reporting experimental results.

-NHST and CI, in the context of PA, are widely considered to be gold standards for estimating variance due to sampling error; however, nearly all existing approaches for them fail to capture a key source of variance in AI systems, namely \emph{response variance}.
-This comes from two sources: models and humans.
-During AI model inference, non-determinism arises from parallelism (floating point math on different data arrival orders~\cite{DBLP:journals/corr/abs-2408-05148}, MoE routing~\cite{shazeer2017}) in addition to inherent stochasticity in inference process (Monte Carlo dropout~\cite{gal16dropout}, ensembling~\cite{balaji17ensembles}) as well as the model itself (variational autoencoders, \emph{temperature} parameter of LLMs). \hide{ From AI, at some point from training to inference there is almost always stochasticity, from initialization of model parameters, variational encoding, MoE routing~\cite{shazeer2017}, etc., leading to different responses to the same item. }

-From humans comes their role in making AI useful.
+Arguably, the two central questions of experimental design are: \emph{What degree of detection capability must the study possess to ensure that a genuine effect, if present, is measured?} and \emph{How reliably can we predict the same outcome in future trials, given the observed evidence?} Here, \textbf{power analysis (PA)}~\cite{bausell2002power} helps to answer the first question by controlling for false-negatives, and \textbf{null hypothesis statistical tests} (NHSTs) -- or, in some cases, {confidence intervals} (CIs) -- address the second by controlling for false-positives.

+For AI evaluation, nearly all existing implementations of these fundamental tools for capturing experimental reproducibility measure only the variation of the inputs. \emph{Yet they fail to capture the variance of the \textbf{output responses}---model or human---associated with each test input item.}

+On the model side, response variance can come from stochastic inference, which is responsible for the creative power of foundation models, such as LLMs.
+It can also come from race conditions~\cite{DBLP:journals/corr/abs-2408-05148}, mixtures of experts~\cite{shazeer2017}, Monte Carlo dropout~\cite{gal16dropout}, and ensembling~\cite{balaji17ensembles}.

+On the human side, annotation and feedback continue to play a critical role in making AI useful, by providing gold standard responses.
 The increasingly sophisticated behavior of AI models has made it easier for people with little-to-no computer training to interact with them \cite{daugherty2018human+}.
-However, humans are themselves diverse in their views and behaviors, and seldom agree on ``gold standard'' responses.
-This is true on important but highly subjective questions such as what is offensive, but also for much more seemingly objective or mundane tasks such as medical image analysis or object detection.